orientechnologies/orientdb-docs/ee/Teleporter.md

    keywords: ['Studio', 'teleporter', 'enterprise']
 ---

+> Only users with grant `server.importers` can see this section

 # Teleporter

 In Studio 2.2 you can configure the execution of the new Teleporter plugin, which allows you to import your relational database into OrientDB in few simple steps.